bigbiolab/Omyk_Transcriptomic_Meta/README.md

-# Omyk_Transcriptomic_Meta
-Transcriptomic Insights into Heat and Hypoxia Stress in Rainbow Trout: A Meta-Analysis of Public RNA-Seq Data
+# Transcriptomic Insights into Heat and Hypoxia Stress in Rainbow Trout: A Meta-Analysis of Public RNA-Seq Data